How to Cut Crown Molding Laying Flat – With Easy Reference Templates

 Now you should have four of your very own crown molding templates that are going to make your job so much easier!

-*Also, if you corners are out of square, you’ll either have to make micro adjustments to your saw settings to get a perfect corner joint.
-OR, you can use a little trick of mine to fix gaps in crown molding with spackle!
+Also, if you corners are out of square, you’ll either have to make micro adjustments to your saw settings to get a perfect corner joint– OR, you can use my little trick to fix gaps that you might end up having.

 I’m so glad this method helped you conquer that frustrating project.
 Every time I install crown, I have to follow my own instructions because it’s not intuitive and I can’t remember how to keep everything straight in my mind – no matter how many times I’ve installed crown.
 I’m a visual person and I have to hold up the templates and make my brain understand what I’m doing.
 With each cut.